-What is Conefor Sensinode?
+What is Conefor?

-CS includes new connectivity indices (integral index of connectivity, probability of connectivity) that have been shown to present an improved performance compared to some other existing indices and to be particularly suited for landscape conservation planning and change monitoring applications (Saura & Pascual-Hortal 2007, Pascual-Hortal & Saura 2006).
-These indices are based on graph structures and on the concept of measuring habitat availability at the landscape scale.
-They consider a patch itself as a space where connectivity occurs, integrating the connected area existing within the patches (intrapatch connectivity) with the area made available by the connections with other habitat patches in the landscape (interpatch connectivity).
+Conefor includes new connectivity indices (integral index of connectivity, probability of connectivity) that have been shown to present an improved performance compared to other existing indices and to be particularly suited for landscape conservation planning and change monitoring applications (Pascual-Hortal & Saura 2006, Saura & Pascual-Hortal 2007, Saura & Rubio 2010, Saura et al. 2011).
+These indices are based on spatial graphs (networks) and on the concept of measuring habitat availability (reachability) at the landscape scale.
+This concept consists in considering that an habitat patch is connected to itself, measuring the connected habitat resources existing within the patches (intrapatch connectivity) jointly with the resources made available by (or reachable through) the connections with other habitat patches (interpatch connectivity).
+In this way, connectivity is conceived (and measured) as the property of the landscape that determines the amount of reachable habitat in the landscape, no matter if such reachable habitat comes from big and/or high quality habitat patches themselves (intrapatch connectivity), from strong connections between different patches (interpatch connectivity) or, more frequently, from a combination of both.

 • Saura, S. & J. Torné.
 2009.
 Conefor Sensinode 2.2: a software package for quantifying the importance of habitat patches for landscape connectivity.
 Environmental Modelling & Software 24: 135-139.